PFlow Corners the Market for “Big”, Heavy-Duty Material Lifts

 LIFTS THAT ARE BIG IN SCOPE, IF NOT LIFTING CAPACITY

-PFlow Industries pioneered the vertical material lifting system product class over 35 years ago and has designed, built and installed over 16,000 systems to lift materials from 100 lbs. to 100 tons for a diverse group of applications.
+PFlow Industries pioneered the vertical material lifting system product class in 1977 and has designed, built and installed systems to lift materials from 100 lbs. to 100 tons for a diverse group of applications.
 While the core market segments are manufacturing, warehousing, distribution and retail, there are PFlow lifts installed in many unique settings, including luxury residences, government facilities, power plants and shipyards.

 While several competitors have been able to copy the rudiments of PFlow’s more basic lift designs, the Big lifts rely heavily on PFlow’s superior engineering and project management expertise, and have yet to be reliably replicated.
 Those in the industry know that if you need to lift something big, you need to work with PFlow.

-The primary capacity range for Big PFlow lifts is from 20,000 to 50,000 lb., though some have been designed to lift in excess of 200,000 lbs.
-The vertical rises can be as short as 5 to 10 ft., or in excess of 200 ft.
+The primary capacity range for Big PFlow lifts is from 20,000 to 50,000 lbs., though some have been designed to lift in excess of 200,000 lbs.
+The vertical rises can be as short as 5 to 10 sq. ft., or in excess of 200 sq. ft.

 As would be expected, the Big lifts feature larger beams and columns, more robust sprockets and drives, and heavy duty steel throughout.
 Because of their large loads, some feature open tops requiring the entire drive system to be moved from its standard position to an alternate location.